pitsianis/Leiden.jl/README.md

 For the Leiden algorithm, see the article [From Louvain to Leiden: guaranteeing well-connected communities](https://www.nature.com/articles/s41598-019-41695-z/), by V. A. Traag, L. Waltman &
 N. J. van Eck, 2019.

 For the software library of Algorithm Leiden, in C++ and python follow the [link](https://github.com/vtraag/leidenalg).
-It supports the following objective functions for graph clustering:
-Modularity (with resolution parameter) and Constant Potts Model.
+It supports the following objective functions for graph clustering: Modularity (with resolution parameter), the Constant Potts Model, and the `imod` function [2].

 ## Supported platforms